apasto/pscmp_qsspstatic_gmtmex_maps/README.md

 Both codes are aimed at computing co- and post-seismic deformation (and other geophysical observables, e.g. gravity, tilt) due to *dislocations* (mostly earthquakes). *Snapshot outputs* provide all observables, at all computation points, at a given time.
 PSGRN/PSCMP models a multi-layered half-space, the so called "flat earth" approximation, while QSSP does so in a spherical earth domain.

 This is an overly simplified explanation, to provide context for anyone unfamiliar with the codes.

-Refer to the codes authors' papers linked above and note that no endorsement by the authors is implied in this work.
+Refer to the codes authors' papers linked above and note that **I am implying no endorsement by their authors**.

 ## Usage example